rosettatype/design-regression/_posts/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words.md

 ‘Exploring disfluency: Are designers too sensitive to harder-to-read typefaces?’.
 The only difference in format between the current study and study 1 is that here we changed the font between the lexical decision and recognition tasks (see [Figure 3](#fig:schema)).
 Our analysis includes a comparison with the results of study 1 in order to address the research questions.

+We have made the study website and data available on [GitHub](https://github.com/MrBrezina/disfluency-study) and licenced them under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).

 <div class="full">
     <img src="/assets/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words/schema.svg" alt="A schematic comparison between Study 1 and the current Study 2" />
 </div>

-<figcaption id="fig:schema"><strong>Figure 3:</strong> A schematic comparison between Study 1 and the current Study 2.
+<figcaption id="fig:schema"><strong>Figure 3:</strong> A schematic comparison between study 1 and the current study 2.
 The general format of the study did not change.
-In Study 2 we changed the font between the lexical decision and recognition tasks.
-Note that in each study there are two versions, one starting with samples in Arial and one starting with Sans Forgetica.</figcaption>
+In study 2 we changed the font between the lexical decision (shown in green) and recognition (blue) tasks.
+Note that in each study there are two versions: one starting with samples in Arial and one starting with Sans Forgetica.
+Half the participants received the version starting with Arial, and half the version starting with Sans Forgetica.</figcaption>

 ## Our participants